xuri/excelize-doc/en/sheet.md

 func (f *File) SetSheetRow(sheet, axis string, slice interface{}) error
 ```

 SetSheetRow writes an array to row by given worksheet name, starting coordinate and a pointer to array type `slice`.
+This function is concurrency safe.
 For example, writes an array to row `6` start with the cell `B6` on `Sheet1`:

 ```go
 err := f.SetSheetRow("Sheet1", "B6", &[]interface{}{"1", nil, 2})